Ever feel paralyzed by your to-do list?

 Prospecting can either fall under building an audience, engaging an audience, and also monetizing an audience—which is what we’re going to discuss next…

-Audience Monetization is the final and most important activity.
+Audience Monetization is the final and most important activity to be a successful network marketer.

 What’s an example of you selling to an audience?